Code-Institute-Submissions/rootcanopy-Stars-Aligned/README.md

-Spring a terminal and log these commands: git init to initialize a new repository git add README.md to add README.md file to repository git commit -m "Initial commit" to add a message for first commitement. git remote add origin https://github.com/{user}/{your_repository_name}.git to assign repository git push -u origin master to upload files to the repository
+Spring a terminal and log these commands: git init to initialize a new repository git add README.md to add README.md file to repository git commit -m "Initial commit" to add a message for first commitment. git remote add origin https://github.com/{user}/{your_repository_name}.git to assign repository git push -u origin master to upload files to the repository